The theme can be installed through the WordPress Admin panel.

 Product catalog defines how WooCommerce pages – main store page and product category pages – will display products, how many and in what layout.

 - Shop page display: Choose what to display on the main Shop page – products, categories, or both.

-- Default product sorting: Defines what parameter will be used for default product sorting.
+- Default product sorting: Defines the parameter that will be used for default product sorting.

 Settings related to image width on the Shop and single product page.

-- Main image width: The main product image width, which will be used on a single product page.
+- Main image width: Main product image width, which will be used on the single product page.

 - Thumbnail width: Width for the main product image on the Shop page.

-- Thumbnail cropping: How thumbnail will be cropped.
-There are three settings: 1:1 – the image will be cropped proportionally based on original dimensions; Custom – depending on the input value, cropping will use that proportion; Uncropped – image will be scaled down.
+- Thumbnail cropping: How the thumbnail will be cropped.
+There are three settings: 1:1 – the image will be cropped proportionally based on original dimensions; Custom – depending on the input value, cropping will use that proportion; uncropped – the image will be scaled down.

 The Additional CSS section is used for custom CSS classes, without interfering with theme original CSS files or creating a child theme.
 These classes are always loaded first, before other stylesheets.
 In the Useful CSS Classes section, you can find some most used classes.